International Relations Major

 Study with our renowned faculty who are experts in international relations.
-We offer a broad training in the liberal arts, emphasizing the study of foreign languages.
-Opportunities to pursue undergraduate research, conduct field studies, and study abroad are available.
-Many of our students also participate in the Department of State’s Diplomacy Lab Program and Wonk Tank competition.
+We offer broad training in the liberal arts, emphasizing the study of foreign languages.
+Opportunities to pursue undergraduate research, conduct field studies, and participate in study abroad are available.
+Many of our students also engage in the Department of State’s Diplomacy Lab Program and Wonk Tank competition.

 Beyond the Classroom

 Participate in the Department of State’s Diplomacy Lab Program and Wonk Tank competition.
 Many of our students also join our active student organizations including (Inter)National and Regional Model UN, International Model NATO, International Model Organization of American States (MOAS), National and Regional Model Arab League, and National Model African Union.